The Truth About Protein

 Thankfully, the answer is “a metric shit ton.”
 I know, that’s very technical.
 Try not to get confused by the industry jargon.

-Which is to that I haven’t seen any compelling evidence to show that eating too much protein slows down muscle gain.
+Which is to say, I haven’t seen any compelling evidence to show that eating too much protein slows down muscle gain.
 And, of course, high protein intake can, theoretically, help with muscle; after all, isn’t it true that eating more protein can lead to a more anabolic environment in your body?

 Well, that’s certainly what the muscle magazines would have you believe.
 And, to be fair, it true—to a point.